 One of the best parts of attending the AALL Conference is experiencing the food in a new city!

 Not only does Austin have a thriving music scene, but they are quickly becoming one of America’s best foodie towns.
-Barbeque is huge here and the food truck scene is quickly growing.
+Barbecue is huge here, and the food truck scene is quickly growing.
 The hip and funky capital of Texas is now ranked in nearly every best food city list.
 While you may be tempted to stay close to the convention center, don’t be afraid to go further afield and explore different areas of Austin.
-Both UBER and Lyfft have recently returned to the city after a year long absence so affordable ride options abound!
+Both UBER and Lyft have recently returned to the city after a year-long absence, so affordable ride options abound!
 Since your schedule is likely to be tight, make restaurant reservations in advance on OpenTable or by calling the restaurants.

 900 E 11th St

-La Barbecue is a food trailer serving up Central Texas barbeque and offers shorter lines than Franklin’s (AND you can pre-order 5 days in advance).
+La Barbecue is a food trailer serving up Central Texas barbecue and offers shorter lines than Franklin’s (AND you can pre-order 5 days in advance).
 Closed Mondays and Tuesdays.

 1906 E Cesar Chavez St